MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 echo Telegram::getBotId();// Output: 123456
 ```

+# Verify Content Hash
+The `verifyContentHash` method allows you to check if the hash of the provided data is valid.

+To use this method, your content must include a key named hash.
+The method hashes the provided data using the bot's API Key and compares it with the hash included in the content.
+If the data is verified, the method returns `true`.

 # Configure Secret Token
 It is strongly recommend to set a secret token for your bot to make sure that the updates are sent by Telegram webhook.